ManoharJunga/Road-map-to-become-MERN-Stack-developer/MongoDB/README.md

 MongoDB Projection is a unique feature that allows you to select only the necessary data rather than the entire set of data from the document.

+## MongoDB aggregation

+MongoDB's aggregation framework is a powerful tool for performing data aggregation operations, allowing you to process data records and return computed results.
+It uses a pipeline approach where documents pass through a sequence of stages that can filter, sort, group, reshape, and modify the documents.

+Here are some commonly used MongoDB aggregation commands and examples:

+$match: Filters the documents to pass only the ones that match the specified condition(s).

+$group: Groups input documents by a specified identifier expression and applies the accumulator expressions.

+$project: Reshapes each document in the stream, such as by adding new fields or removing existing fields.

+$sort: Sorts all input documents and returns them to the next stage in the pipeline in sorted order.

+$limit: Limits the number of documents passed to the next stage in the pipeline.

+$skip: Skips the first N documents, passing the rest to the next stage in the pipeline.

+$unwind: Deconstructs an array field from the input documents to output a document for each element.

+$lookup: Performs a left outer join to another collection in the same database to filter in documents from the “joined” collection for processing.